 Around the world, lower back pain is the leading cause of disability.
 According to the American Chiropractic Association, it is so common that as much as 80 percent of the population will experience it at some point in their lives.
-Lower back pain can be caused by injuries, aging, or living a sedentary lifestyle.
+Recently, researchers are looking at how using CBD oil for back pain could become an alternative treatment option.

 Typically, back pain is talked about as being acute or chronic.
 Acute pain resolves quickly, either with rest or treatment.
 Chronic back lasts for more than 12 weeks and effects.
 Twenty percent of people who report back pain have chronic back pain.

 Treatment of back pain can be complex, involving management of pain using ice and heat, physical therapy, lifestyle changes, and even surgery.

 Developing a treatment plan for back pain takes into account the severity of the pain and it’s the root cause.
 Most often, treatment of back pain includes one or a combination of a variety of approaches.

 Hot and cold packs can be used to provide relief from pain and reduce swelling and inflammation.
 While bed rest used to be a common approach to managing back pain, it is now believed that reducing physical activity could make back pain worse.
 Instead, stretching and strengthening exercises are often a part of treatment for low back pain.
 Physical therapy may be an appropriate choice for certain cases.

 Medication is also used to manage back pain.
 The most commonly used medications include anti-inflammatory medications, aspirin, and acetaminophen.
 In some cases, opioids may be prescribed for a short period of time.